historic-trails/website/sites/fort-larned-national-historic-site.md

 {% include figure.html
   class="img-center"
   width="60%"
-  caption="_Fort Larned's location along the Santa Fe Trail_.
-Although much of the responsibility of patrolling the trail would go to Fort Dodge, Fort Larned's location made it a crucial buffer between the trail and the Native Americans of northwest Kansas." image-url="fort-larned-trail-map.jpg" source-url="https://www.smithburnett.com/?page=history_ft_larned"
+  caption="**Fort Larned's location along the Santa Fe Trail.** Although much of the responsibility of patrolling the trail would go to Fort Dodge, Fort Larned's location made it a crucial buffer between the trail and the Native Americans of northwest Kansas." image-url="fort-larned-trail-map.jpg" source-url="https://www.smithburnett.com/?page=history_ft_larned"
 %}